InouRidder/-slack-clone/README.md

+Slack clone
-Slack Clone to try out Action Cable functionality in rails 5.2
+with Action Cable functionality in rails 5.2
+ES6 classes and Webpacker